-160 (l) The Legislature further finds that notwithstanding any contrary provisions of this section, 161 the jurisdiction of the Public Service Commission over electric utilities is limited to hearing 162 requests for rate adjustments from public electrical utilities and issuing a recommendation on the 163 request for rate adjustments to the Legislature.
-The Legislature further finds that all adjustments to 164 rates for public electric utilities require a specific bill approved by the Legislature.
+160 (l) The Legislature further finds that notwithstanding any contrary provisions of this section, 161 the jurisdiction of the Public Service Commission over all utilities is limited to hearing requests for 162 rate adjustments from all utilities and issuing a recommendation on the request for rate 163 adjustments to the Legislature.
+The Legislature further finds that increases to rates may be vetoed 164 if the Legislature so chooses.